-- Avoid High–Risk Cars.
 Experienced buyers of salvage vehicles will often state that there are certain vehicles that should be avoided even if they have been repaired.
-These vehicles are ones that, even though they have been repaired, may have a high risk of other hidden problems or may not be marketable.
+These vehicles have had repairs, but may have a high risk of other hidden problems or may not be marketable.
 Those in the salvage buying industry often warn that vehicles with extensive front end damage and vehicles with deployed air bags can be problematic due to the cost of repair and the likelihood that more serious damage may be lurking under surface.

-- Avoid Flood Cars.
 Of all the salvage vehicles a buyer will encounter flood cars present the highest risk.
 Water damage to a vehicle can wreak havoc on a vehicle’s cosmetics and can do serious long term damage to a vehicle’s electronics.
-This can be particularly problematic in modern vehicles, given that nearly every car operates on a system of complicated electronics.
+This can be particularly problematic in modern vehicles.
+Given that nearly every car operates on a system of complicated electronics.
 Even more problematic is the fact that electrical problems can take some time to surface. which can be a terrible realization after purchasing a vehicle that is malfunctioning due to earlier water damage in the car’s electronic system.

 Each particular buyer needs to consider his or her limitations when considering a salvage vehicle.
 Based on the information above, there are certain types of vehicles that should be avoided due to the amount of risk they present.
 However, there are some vehicles that present low risk and can often be on par with other non-salvage used cars.
 Finding these types of vehicles is the key to a successful purchase.

 In addition to picking the right car, proper preparation can also place a buyer in a position for success.
-These strategies involve obtaining a thorough inspection, making certain that the vehicle’s documentation is aligned with the vehicle’s reported condition.
+These strategies involve obtaining a thorough inspection.
+Make certain that the vehicle’s documentation aligns with the vehicle’s reported condition.